The Perfect Loaf

 Whole Grain Wheat and Spelt Pan Bread via @theperfectloaf

 I used fresh milled organic whole white wheat (sourced from Breadtopia), as described below, but you could also use the excellent organic white wheat from King Arthur Flour.
-Their flour is also delicious when used in sourdough waffles, and many of the other bread here at my site.
-I milled both the white wheat and spelt in my Mockmill 100 home mill.
+Their flour is also delicious when used in sourdough waffles and many other bread here at my site.
+I milled the white wheat and spelt in my Mockmill 100 home mill.
 I haven’t talked much about this mill yet, but I’ve been using it in my kitchen for a while, and I can safely say it’s a workhorse.
 It mills superbly fine flour, is built to last, and is priced exceptionally well.
-With mills like this, it’s easy for just about everyone to start milling fresh and healthy flour right from home.
+With mills like this, it’s easy for everyone to start milling fresh and healthy flour right from home.

 Whole Grain Wheat and Spelt Pan Bread via @theperfectloaf